Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Homological stability with finite degree coefficients

-In this section we prove Theorem \ref{thm:stab}, using a general framework for homological stability that was set up by Randal-Williams and Wahl in \cite{WahlRW} and generalized by Krannich in \cite{KrannichStability}.
-We will assume familiarity with these tools, and only briefly summarize the necessary background.
-A survey on this framework has also been written by Wahl \cite{WahlTool}, which may be useful for the unfamiliar reader.
+In this section we prove Theorem \ref{thm:twostabilizations}, using a general framework for homological stability that was introduced by Randal-Williams and Wahl in \cite{WahlRW} and generalized by Krannich in \cite{KrannichStability}.
+We will assume some familiarity with these tools, and only briefly summarize the necessary background, in the case where we start from a symmetric monoidal groupoid, since this is enough for our purposes and somewhat simplifies the background.
+Wahl \cite{WahlTool} has also written a survey on this framework, which may be useful to the unfamiliar reader.